mjordan/islandora_workbench/README.md

 ## Using CSV field templates

-In `create` and `update` tasks, you can configure field templates that are applied to every row in your CSV file.
+In `create` and `update` tasks, you can configure field:value templates that are added to each node as if the fields were present in your CSV file.
 The templates are configured in the `csv_field_templates` option.
-Each template is a field name:field value mapping.
 An example configuration looks like this:

 ```
 csv_field_templates: